lordmathis/llamactl/docs/advanced/monitoring.md

 ### Configuration

-Add LlamaCtl as a Prometheus target:
+Add Llamactl as a Prometheus target:

 ```yaml
 # prometheus.yml